woodpecker-ci/woodpecker/docs/docs/20-usage/20-index.md

   /go/src/github.com/octocat/hello-world
 ```

+## `matrix`

+Woodpecker has integrated support for matrix builds.
+Woodpecker executes a separate build task for each combination in the matrix, allowing you to build and test a single commit against multiple configurations.

+For more details check the [matrix build docs](/docs/usage/matrix-builds/).

 ## `clone`

 Woodpecker automatically configures a default clone step if not explicitly defined.
 You can manually configure the clone step in your pipeline for customization: